eanplatter/react-starter/README.md

 In this isntance we're using the `include` property to tell the loader to only load `.js` files from the `app/` folder.

-_Note: this is still using Babel v5.
-Haven't worked up the courage to upgrade to 6 yet.
-Feel free to make a PR ;)_
 ``` javascript
   plugins: [new HtmlWebpackPlugin({
     template: __dirname + '/app/index.html',